Moscow plague riot of 1771: History

 On 16 September the riot gained in strength.
-Angry citizens captured the Donskoy Monastery, killed Archbishop Ambrosius, and destroyed two quarantine zones (Danilov Monastery and the one beyond the Serpukhov Gates).
-In the afternoon, most of the rebels approached the Kremlin and were met by a number of military units.
+Angry citizens captured the Donskoy Monastery, killed Archbishop Ambrose, and destroyed two quarantine zones (Danilov Monastery and the one beyond the Serpukhov Gates).
+In the afternoon, most of the rebels approached the Kremlin and were met by a number of the Imperial Russian Army units.
 The crowd demanded the surrender of Lieutenant General Pyotr Yeropkin, who had been overseeing the affairs of Moscow after Pyotr Saltykov's departure.
 As soon as the Muscovites tried to attack the Kremlin's Spasskiye Gates, the army opened fire with buckshot, dispersing the crowd and capturing some of the rebels.

 On the morning of 17 September, around 1000 people gathered at the Spasskiye gates again, demanding the release of captured rebels and elimination of quarantines.
 The army managed to disperse the crowd yet again and finally suppressed the riot.
 Some 300 people were brought to trial.
 A government commission headed by Grigory Orlov was sent to Moscow on 26 September to restore order.
 It took some measures against the plague and provided citizens with work and food, which would finally pacify the people of Moscow.
 The commission improved services in quarantines, put an end to the burning of property, reopened public baths, permitted trade, increased food deliveries, and organized public works.
 At the same time, the commission was engaged in prosecuting those who had taken part in the Plague Riot.
 Four of them were executed; 165 adults and twelve teenagers were subjected to punishment.
 With the onset of cold weather, the outbreak began to subside.
 Around 200,000 people died in Moscow and its outskirts during the plague.